salome-rva/salome-rva/README.md

 ![Insights](Targets.png)

 # ‣ 2.
-GParis real estate & urban sustainability
+Paris real estate & urban sustainability

 # ‣ 3.
-Brooklyn Rolling Sales
+Brooklyn Real Estate

 Analysis of the residential property sales in Brooklyn, based on open data from the NYC Department of Finance (https://www.nyc.gov/site/finance/property/property-rolling-sales-data.page).
 The project covers the full data pipeline: extracting & cleaning the files in SQL Server, star schema modeling (one fact table, three dimensions), then analyzing the data and building an interactive Tableau dashboard.